 Within the car marketplace, the Porsche 911 can be the most successful selling luxury sports car on the planet.
 It is appreciated for the advanced technology, lavish features and ultimate reliability.
 Furthermore, its cultural impact is even broader.
 Modified by the private teams or the factory for racing, rallying or any other form of automotive competition.
 Among the first modifications to the car, mounting some larger wheels on can be the easiest part.
 But most aftermarket wheels are made with bigger center bore diameters, which will not really fit the OEM vehicle hub.
 Then hub-centric wheel spacers are necessary for aftermarket wheels to keep the proper fitment.

 Most cars come with a ring-type hub structure design.
 But the new Porsche models are equipped with the three-fingered style hub structure-a three-fingered centering ring, for example, the 911 997, the Panamera 970.
-The three-fingered style hub allows the wheel to be properly centered and locked, ensuring no vibration at high-speed rotation.
 Considering this special construction, the traditional hub-centric wheel spacers may not suit properly the three-fingered style hub, leaving a certain clearance.

 The wheel hub assembly is a key part of the vehicle steering system and plays a critical role in safety control and stable handling.
 First of all, it maintains the connection between the wheels and the vehicle and enables the wheels to turn safely and flexibly.
 For the new Porsche style hub, BONOSS Forged Lightweight Plus Wheel Spacers upgrades the hub-centric design.
 They are precision-engineered to fit the wheel to the hub with the 0.02mm tolerance accuracy.